Skip to content

 The sizeof builtin

-Sizeof returns the internal size of a variable or a constant in bits.
+Sizeof returns the internal size of a variable, constant or type in bits.
 To get the size in bytes, simply divide the result by 8.

 Signature